 Amsterdam is well known for its fries (frites) served in a paper cup with curry ketchup and mayo slathered on top.
 The one pictured below is from a popular place called Vleminckx, but here are five more places to find the best frites in Amsterdam.

 I like to visit at least one Michelin-starred restaurant in every city we go to (if possible) just to see how the high-end food scene matches up to others around the world.
 In Amsterdam, some choices are one-star La Rive in the Intercontinental Hotel and Restaurant Vermeer, or the two-star Ciel Bleu on the 23rd floor of the Hotel Okura.
 Check out this list of the 8 Best Restaurants in Amsterdam for more luxury dining choices.

 Where to Drink in Amsterdam

 First thing, we need to know how to say “Cheers!”.
-Spottedbylocals.com tells us that when raising a glass in Amsterdam, “the cheers for a toast is ‘Proost‘.
+When raising a glass in Amsterdam, “the cheers for a toast is ‘Proost‘.
 Most of the time this is accompanied by eye contact and the clinking of glasses, usually only with beer and soft drinks.
 When drinking wine, the Dutch tend to say ‘Santé‘.”
 Now we’re prepared to find the best drinks in Amsterdam.

 If you’re well traveled you probably already know that Heineken is found on tap in almost every bar in the world.
 It’s brewed nearby and you can join the Heineken Experience tour and tasting at the old brewery to learn more about this Dutch beer.
 There are other Amsterdam-based breweries that are putting out some good local brews.
 And here are 15 Specialty Beer Bars where you can try just about any Belgium beer you’d like.